knetsov91/restaurant/restaurant/README.md

 <h2>Overview</h2>
 <p>Project implements system for restaurants management.
 It comprises two projects - this and <a href="https://github.com/knetsov91/order-service-java-spring">this</a>
-This project is implemented using MVC architectural pattern.
+Current project is implemented using 3-tier architecture.
 It is responsible for - authentication, user management, restaurant relater functionalities.
+Information is persisted in PostgreSQL RDBMS and interaction with it is made using Hibernate ORN and
+Spring Data JPA.
+There are unit, integration and tests for the web layer.
+This project is dockerized for easier distribution and deployment.

 </p>